Robert Rogers (British Army officer): Western campaign

-Rogers then advanced when Indian activity ceased against colonials in the east, and Rogers' service there was over.
+Rogers then advanced when Indian activity ceased against colonials in the east, and Rogers's service there was over.
 General Amherst transferred him to Brigadier General Robert Monckton, commanding at Fort Pitt (formerly Fort Duquesne).
 Following Amherst's advice, Monckton sent the rangers to capture Detroit, far to the north, which they did.

 On 29 November 1760 in Detroit, Rogers received the submission of the French posts on the Great Lakes; during the spring 1761, Rogers and his Rangers occupied Fort Michilimackinac and Fort St. Joseph.
 It was the final act of his command.
 Shortly thereafter, his rangers were disbanded.
 Monckton offered Rogers command of a company of regulars in South Carolina but, after visiting the place, Rogers chose instead to command another company in New York.
 That unit was soon disbanded, however, and Rogers was forced into retirement at half-pay.

 No longer preoccupied with military affairs, Rogers returned to New England to marry Elizabeth Browne in June, 1761, and set up housekeeping with her in Concord, New Hampshire.
 Like many New Englanders, they had indentured servants and slaves, including an Indian boy captured at Saint-Francis.

 Rogers received large grants of land in southern New Hampshire in compensation for his services.
 He sold much of it at a profit and was able to purchase and maintain slaves.
 He deeded much of his land to his wife's family, which served to support her later.

 In 1761, Rogers purchased a commission commanding a British Independent Company serving in South Carolina during the Anglo-Cherokee War.
 While Rogers never commanded his men in the field, his company participated in the 1761 Grant Campaign which destroyed the homes and food of more than 5000 Cherokee men, women, and children.

 On 10 February 1763, the French and Indian War came to an end with the Treaty of Paris (also known as the Treaty of 1763).
 Rogers found himself once more a soldier of fortune, still on half-pay.
 Later, General Thomas Gage remarked that, if the army had put him on whole pay, they could have prevented his later unfit employment (Gage's terms).